Home / Products / Technical Glass / Flat Glass for Technical Applications

 Selected White Float Glass

 Our selected float glass is a universal, high-quality, cost-effective flat glass with reduced iron content.
-It is a technical-grade glass with excellent optical properties a high visible light transmission, and very smooth surfaces with a low micro-roughness.
+It is a technical-grade glass with excellent optical properties, high visible light transmission, and very smooth surfaces with low micro-roughness.
 We sort and select this glass for the best surface and flatness.
-The material is available in 0,40–3 mm thickness.
+The material is available in 0,40–4,00 mm thickness.
 More details

 BOROFLOAT® Borosilicate Glass

-BOROFLOAT® is a technical borosilicate glass material with exceptional light transmittance, outstanding thermal properties, and superb chemical resistance.
-It is highly transparent in the upper UV-wavelength range at the smaller thicknesses and can be used instead of much more expensive quartz glass in some instances.
+BOROFLOAT® is a high-quality borosilicate glass material with exceptional light transmittance, outstanding thermal properties, and superb chemical resistance.
+It is highly transparent in the upper UV-wavelength range, especially at smaller thicknesses, and can often replace much more expensive quartz glass in applications that do not require deep UV transmission.
 More details

 B 270® – Superwite

-The water-white and crystal-clear crown glass B 270 is a drawn plate glass material with high purity for universal optical applications.
-It offers a high and steady transmission for visible light and can even reach optical grade quality after mechanical polishing.
+The water-white and crystal-clear crown glass B 270 is a drawn flat glass material with high purity for universal optical applications.
+It offers a high and steady transmission for visible light and can even reach optical quality after it has been mechanically polished.
 More details

 EAGLE XG®

-The alkali-free glass EAGLE XG® offers very low micro-roughness and has a coefficient of expansion close to that of silicon.
-It is suitable for wafer-level optic manufacturing.
+The alkali-free glass EAGLE XG® offers very low microroughness and has a coefficient of expansion close to that of silicon.
+It is suitable for wafer-level optics manufacturing.
 More details

 1737F Low Alkali Glass